jcborges/DeepStack/README.md

 ## Stacking
 Stacking is based on training a Meta-Learner on top of Keras pre-trained Base-Learners.
-DeepStack offer an interface to fit the Meta-Learner on the predictions of the Base-Learners according to following schema:
+DeepStack offers an interface to fit the Meta-Learner on the predictions of the Base-Learners according to following schema:

 ![](./Stacking.png)